 (3/28/19) You’ve probably seen the college admissions cheating scandal in the news recently.
 Several students received guaranteed admission to colleges around the country after parents spent money to ensure their acceptance.

 What Did the Cheating Involve?

 There were a few different types of cheating going on.
 One method would allow students to get into the college under the idea that they were a recruited athlete.
 However, most of these students don’t play sports, but were asked to attend orientations for the sport anyway.

 The second method helped students cheat on their standardized tests (the SAT and ACT).
-Students would either receive outsourced results (where the test was actually taken by someone else).
+Students would either receive outsource results (where the test was actually taken by someone else).
 Or pretend they had a disability in order to get more time on the test.
-Many students say they weren’t aware they cheated, or of their parents’ payments.
+Many students say they weren’t aware they cheat, or of their parents’ payments.

 Who Was Involved and Who Was Charged?

 Parents involved in the scandal paid between $200,000 and $6.5 million to ensure their child was admitted to a particular college.
 Many of which were very selective universities.
 Schools who were involved include:

 - University of Southern California

 However, the schools are not the center of the investigation and no students have been charged.
 William Rick Singer was accused of being the scam’s mastermind and has since pleaded guilty to various charges including racketeering conspiracy, conspiracy to defraud the United States, obstruction of justice, and money laundering conspiracy.
 Total, he received about $25 million for the scam and he could serve up to 65 years in prison.